CITV: Central regains control (1991–2001)

-Central won back the contract to produce the continuity links from 9 April 1991, choosing to revert to a small in-vision studio using only one regular presenter, Tommy Boyd, and use their own new branding package.
+Central regained the contract to produce the continuity links on 9 April 1991, choosing to revert to a small in-vision studio using only one regular presenter, Tommy Boyd, and use their own new branding package.
 During the 1991–1993 era, greater relevance was being placed throughout television on promotional trailers as a way of effectively detailing areas of the schedule to viewers who might not know about them; consequently, the 1993 invitation to tender for the provision of the Children's ITV service specified a minimum number of high quality trailers that the successful applicant were required to create over the term of the contract.
-Containing a sizeable promotions department - and a credible reputation for presentation within the ITV network - the contract remained with Central.
+Containing a sizeable promotions department, and a credible reputation for presentation within the ITV network, the contract remained with Central.

 The Broadcasting Act 1990 and subsequent 1991 ITV franchise auctions also brought about numerous changes to the output and structure of ITV's children's output.
-Both saw several regions end in-house production of its programming in favour of commissioning independents, such as Tetra Films, which housed children's personnel from Thames.
-Alongside this, the network's subcommittee on children's productions across its regions was superseded in favour of one controller of children's and daytime programming at the newly established ITV Network Centre, a role first taken up by Dawn Airey.
-Soon after assuming control of Children's ITV, Airey dropped its in-vision presentation - beginning from 15 February 1993, Steve Ryde instead provided live out-of-vision continuity links featuring a variety of animated characters and settings.
+Both saw several regions end in-house production of its programming in favour of commissioning independents, such as Tetra Films, which housed children's personnel formerly of Thames.
+Alongside this, the network's subcommittee on children's productions across its regions was superseded in favour of one dedicated controller of children's and daytime programming at the newly-established ITV Network Centre, first occupied by Dawn Airey.

+Soon after assuming control of Children's ITV, Airey removed its in-vision presentation; beginning on 15 February 1993, Steve Ryde instead provided live out-of-vision continuity links featuring a variety of animated characters and settings.
 Ryde additionally had creative input into on-screen promotions devised alongside producer-director Tony Jopia, and occasionally appeared on-screen.
-On 6 September 1993, the strand was extended to start at 3:30pm, a move made possible by shifting ITV's lunchtime pre-school programming broadcasts at 12:10pm to mid-afternoon.
+On 6 September 1993, the block was extended to start at 3:30pm, a move made possible by shifting ITV's lunchtime preschool programming broadcasts at 12:10pm to mid-afternoon.
 Around the same time, Children's ITV began to be informally referred to as CITV.
-However, the "Children's" was not removed from the logo until Monday 2 September 1996, accompanying the introduction of a digital on-screen graphic (DOG).
+However, the "Children's" was not removed from the logo until 2 September 1996, accompanying the introduction of a digital on-screen graphic (DOG).

-Presentation for the service was relocated in 1997 when Central moved into newer, smaller studios at Gas Street Studios in Birmingham.
-A heavily revamped live in-vision service and logo were introduced on Tuesday 26 May 1998 by the new controller of CITV output, Nigel Pickard, who had replaced Airey's successor Vanessa Chapman in January.